-As you can probably imagine, there are hundreds of ways to learn how to make slime out there!
-Of course, we think our variety of homemade slime recipes is the best.
-We have recipes with step-by-step instructions for everything from slime made with glue to edible slime to goop.
-But recently, I was asked how to make slime without glue.
+As you can probably imagine, there are hundreds of ways to make slime!
+Of course, we think our variety of homemade slime is the best.
+Recently, I was asked how to make slime without glue.
 That means back into the kitchen science lab for some experimenting!
-Check out this awesome no-glue slime recipe we came up with!
+Check out this fantastic no-glue jiggly no glue slime recipe we came up with!

-If you have ever wanted to make jiggly slime without glue then you have come to the right place.
+If you have ever wanted to make jiggly slime without glue, you have come to the right place.
 This slime recipe is super jiggly and wiggly and has a much different consistency than other slime recipes.
-I think your kids are going to love the texture of this no-glue slime.
+I think your kids will love the texture of this no-glue slime.
 It’s fantastic for sensory play!

-We have made this slime without glue several times now, and it comes together quickly and easily.
-Read on to find out the best ingredients for making slime without glue and more great ideas for no glue slime-making fun!
+We have made this slime without glue several times, and it comes together quickly and easily.
+Read on to find out the best ingredients for making slime without glue and more great ideas for no-glue slime-making fun!

 If you don’t have Guar Gum but still want to make slime without glue, check out our other no glue slime recipes at the bottom of this page.

 This unique version of slime only uses a few simple ingredients.
-Grab them at the grocery store.
+Grab them at the grocery store!
+We found Guar Gum in the specialty aisle of our local supermarket.
+You may also find it in the baking aisle.
+In addition, It is available on Amazon.

 - 1/2 tsp of Guar Gum